ADVANCED MEDICAL AND VETERINARY MICROBIOLOGY

 03. Use key microbiological techniques to manipulate microorganisims for experiments in the laboratory and record data and interpretation of the results.

 - Students are instructed on new techniques in the laboratory setting and concepts from lectures are reinforced.
 Laboratory classes are specifically designed to give all students "hands on" experience at the bench as could be expected of working microbiologists.
 Early in semester (Microbiology fundamentals) provide students with practical experience in working in a microbiology laboratory.
-Analysis of the results in the molecular virology experiments is assessed by three short ten minutes tests and the submission of a results workbook.
+Analysis of the results in the molecular virology experiments is assessed by an online assessment task.
 After the completion of the bacterial pathogenesis section students will be assessed by a short answer test.
 The molecular parasitology section is assessed by group oral presentations to the practical class upon its completion.

 Select to view your study options…